 All this worry is bound to make your mind feel dull and unresponsive, You are so concerned about how you feel, that you are letting nothing else into your day, is it any wonder you have come to feel so distanced and detached from your surroundings?
 Is it any wonder you find it so hard to concentrate?
 Some people, when studying for exams for hours on end, get to the point where they can no longer take information in, so they take a break and carry on the day after.
 For you, there are no breaks and no time outs.

 What a lot of people don’t know is that depersonalisation can occur in people without anxiety or panic issues.
 This can occur when someone has lost a loved one, been involved in an accident or maybe a recent shock.
-It is the body’s way of protecting you from all the worry or hurt you maybe feeling.
+It is the body’s way of protecting you from all the worry or hurt you may be feeling.
 This is normally temporary and when say the person grieving overcomes some of the hurt, the depersonalisation will fade.
-The trouble with anxiety is that people suffering have a tendency to worry and the depersonalisation comes along to protect you from all this stress and daily worry.
-People can then feel detached, empty or emotionless.
-What happens then though is people begin to then worry and obsess over this new feeling, thinking it’s something serious or they are going mad.
-They may even forget their anxiety and focus solely on this new feeling, this can lead to these feelings increasing.
-The unreality grows as we enter a cycle of worry and fear and so your body protects you with these feelings of unreality even more, making you feel more distanced and detached.
-It is the very worry and fear over this feeling that keeps you in the cycle.
+The trouble with anxiety is that people suffering have a tendency to worry and the depersonalisation comes along to protect you from all this stress and daily worry, it is the minds build in protection system, to protect itself as it wasn’t built to take on this onslaught.

 The way to move forward out of depersonalisation is not to worry and obsess about it, but to work with it there, to give it as much space as it needs and not be too impressed by it.
-To see it as your body protecting you and not a sign that something terrible is happening or that you are going mad.
+To see it as your intelligent mind protecting you and not a sign that something terrible is happening or that you are going mad.
 This symptom is like any other and the more you worry or obsess about it, the bigger the problem can become and the longer you stay in the cycle.
 Below is one of many emails I receive from people who were convinced they would never find a way out of this condition.

 I took some convincing that this was just an off-shoot of anxiety at the time when I was suffering, I thought this must be more serious.
-Now I know that it was caused by nothing more than a tired mind because I am living proof.
+Now I know that it was caused by nothing more than an over worked, exhausted mind protecting itself, because I am living proof.
 I felt so detached that I could not read a book or follow a conversation.
 It was like taking part in some sort of movie, having to act my way through the day.
 I just could not connect with people or anything outside of my own little world.